6 Best Vegan Baked Bean Recipes For Your Kids

 Method

-3. Before adding the beans to the pan with the sweet potato cubes and 0.8 cups of water or vegetable broth, the beans must be dehydrated.
+- The beans must be dehydrated before adding the beans to the pan with the sweet potato cubes and 0.8 cups of water or vegetable broth.
 To taste, add pepper and salt.

 6. Greek Taverna Baked Beans